Scleral Lenses: Treatment for Irregular Corneas and Keratoconus

 These contact lenses are designed with a larger diameter.
 They are gas permeable lenses that cover the entire surface of the cornea.
-Because of the design of the lenses, they rest on the sclera of the eye, which is the white area which allows for improved comfort.
+Because of the design of the lenses, they rest on the sclera of the eye, which is the white area around the iris and allows for improved comfort.

 How Do Scleral Lenses Compare with Other Types of Contact Lenses?

 The diameter size of scleral lenses is similar to soft contact lenses.
-In fact, the scleral lenses might be created to be a little bigger than standard soft contact lenses.
+In fact, the scleral lenses may be created to be a little bigger than a standard soft contact lens.
 Even though scleral lenses are a type of gas permeable lens, they are sized to be larger than the standard gas permeable contact lenses.

 The size runs between 14.5 mm and 24 mm.
 If the size is smaller than 18 mm, then the lenses are often called “mini-scleral.”
 Keep in mind that the average human cornea usually has a diameter of about 11.8 mm.
-So, even the mini-scleral lenses will fully cover the surface of the cornea which will enhance the comfort of the lens.
+This will allow the mini-scleral lens to fully cover the surface of the cornea, which will enhance the comfort of the lens.

-There are three types of scleral lenses, and these types are based on the size of the lenses and the way the lenses maintain contact with the eye.
+There are three types of scleral lenses.
+Your lens type will be determined by the size of the lenses and the way the lenses maintain contact with the eye.
 The three types of lenses include corneoscleral lenses, semi-scleral lenses, and full scleral lenses.

 Benefits of Scleral Lenses